eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ---
 title: "Vehicle App SDK"
 date: 2022-05-09T13:43:25+05:30
-weight: 2
+weight: 10
 aliases:
-  - /docs/concepts/vehicle_app_sdk_overview.md
+  - /docs/concepts/development_model/vehicle_app_sdk.md
 resources:
 - src: "**sdk_overview*.png"
 description: >
-  Learn more about the provided Vehicle App SDK.
+  Learn more about the provided _Vehicle App_ SDK.

 ---

 ## Introduction

-The Vehicle App SDK consists of the following building blocks:
+The _Vehicle App_ SDK consists of the following building blocks:

-- **[Vehicle Model Ontology](#vehicle-model-ontology)**: The SDK provides a set of model base classes for the creation of vehicle models.
+- **[Vehicle Model Ontology](#vehicle-model-ontology):** The SDK provides a set of model base classes for the creation of vehicle models.

-- **[Middleware integration](#middleware-integration)**: Vehicle Models can contain gRPC stubs to communicate with Vehicle Services. gRPC communication is integrated with the [Dapr](https://dapr.io) middleware for service discovery and [OpenTelemetry](https://opentelemetry.io) tracing.
+- **[Middleware integration](#middleware-integration):** Vehicle Models can contain gRPC stubs to communicate with _Vehicle Services_. gRPC communication is integrated with the [Dapr](https://dapr.io) middleware for service discovery and [OpenTelemetry](https://opentelemetry.io) logging and tracing.

-- **[Fluent query & rule construction](#fluent-query--rule-construction)**: Based on a concrete Vehicle Model, the SDK is able to generate queries and rules against the KUKSA Data Broker to access the real values of the data points that are defined in the vehicle model.
+- **[Fluent query & rule construction](#fluent-query--rule-construction):** Based on a concrete Vehicle Model, the SDK is able to generate queries and rules against the KUKSA Data Broker to access the real values of the data points that are defined in the vehicle model.

-- **[Publish & subscribe messaging](#publish--subscribe-messaging)**: The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.
+- **[Publish & subscribe messaging](#publish--subscribe-messaging):** The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.

-- **[Vehicle App abstraction](#vehicle-app-abstraction)**: Last but not least the SDK provides a Vehicle App base class, which every Vehicle App derives from.
+- **[Vehicle App abstraction](#vehicle-app-abstraction):** Last but not least the SDK provides a `VehicleApp` base class, which every _Vehicle App_ derives from.

-An overview of the Vehicle App SDK and its dependencies is depicted in the following diagram:
+An overview of the _Vehicle App_ SDK and its dependencies is depicted in the following diagram:

 ![SDK Overview](./sdk_overview.png)

 ## Vehicle Model Ontology

-The Vehicle Model is a tree-based model where every branch in the tree, including the root, is derived from the Model base class.
+The Vehicle Model is a tree-based model where every branch in the tree, including the root, is derived from the `Model` base class provided by the SDK.

 The Vehicle Model Ontology consists of the following classes:

 ### Model

 A model contains services, data points and other models.
-It corresponds to branch entries in VSS or interfaces in DTDL or namespaces in VSC.
+It corresponds to branch entries in VSS, interfaces in DTDL or namespaces in VSC.

 ### ModelCollection

 {{% alert title="Info" %}}
 The ModelCollection is deprecated since SDK v0.4.0.
 The generated vehicle model must reflect the actual representation of the data points.
-Please use the *Model* base class instead.
+Please use the _Model_ base class instead.
 {{% /alert %}}

 Specifications like VSS support a concept that is called [Instances](https://covesa.github.io/vehicle_signal_specification/rule_set/instances/).
 It makes it possible to describe repeating definitions.
-In DTDL, such kind of structures may be modeled with [Relationships](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#relationship).
+In DTDL, such kind of structures may be modeled with [Relationships](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/DTDL.v2.md#relationship).
 In the SDK, these structures are mapped with the `ModelCollection` class.
 A `ModelCollection` is a collection of models, which make it possible to reference an individual model either by a `NamedRange` (e.g., Row [1-3]), a `Dictionary` (e.g., "Left", "Right") or a combination of both.

 ### Service

-Direct asynchronous communication between Vehicle Apps and Vehicle Services is facilitated via the [gRPC](https://grpc.io) protocol.
+Direct asynchronous communication between _Vehicle Apps_ and _Vehicle Services_ is facilitated via the [gRPC](https://grpc.io) protocol.

-The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a Vehicle Service or another Vehicle App.
+The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a _Vehicle Service_ or another _Vehicle App_.
 Please see the [Middleware Integration](#middleware-integration) section for more details.

 ### DataPoint

 `DataPoint` is the base class for all data points.
-It corresponds to sensors/actuators in VSS or telemetry / properties in DTDL.
+It corresponds to sensors/actuators/attributes in VSS or telemetry/properties in DTDL.

-Data Points are the signals that are typically emitted by Vehicle Services.
+Data points are the signals that are typically emitted by _Vehicle Services_ or _Data Providers_.

 The representation of a data point is a path starting with the root model, e.g.: